How to find publishing and journalism graduate jobs

 Applying speculatively gives you more options than if you only apply when you see a vacancy advertised.
 This is true in any sector, but speculative applications are even more useful for those trying to break into journalism and publishing.
 That’s because there are so few organised graduate schemes and ad hoc vacancies might not exist in your preferred geographical region or area of work.
 Some organisations only advertise jobs for experienced candidates as their entry-level roles already receive enough interest through speculative applications.

 There’s no limit to the number of speculative applications you can make.
 However, don’t apply speculatively if the employer is already advertising vacancies for entry-level jobs.
-You should also prioritise the employers that interest you most and take some time to research them beforehand.
+You should also prioritise the employers that interest you most and take some time to research each of them beforehand.
 Our article on speculative applications for graduate jobs explains how to do this.